peacefounderltd4-lab/MyFirstRepo/README.md

 # MyFirstRepo
-This repository is created to learn how to use GitHub by creating repositories, managing files, and making proper commits.
+This is my first repository created as part of a GitHub learning tasks